Semi-variable cost: The high-low method

 If the variable part of the cost is not linear, calculating an estimate can be more difficult.
 The high-low method is a relatively common method used by managers and accountants alike to estimate the variable costs as if they were linear.
-By identifying the time period where production is at its highest and its lowest, and inputting the figures into the high–low equation, we can separate out the variable and fixed costs.
+By identifying the time periods when production is at its highest and its lowest, and inputting the figures into the high-low equation, we can separate out the variable and fixed costs.

 To find the variable cost $b$ per unit:

 where $Y_1$ is the total variable cost at the high end of activity, $Y_2$ is the cost at the low end of activity, $X_1$ is the number of units at the high end, and $X_2$ is the number of units at the low end.

 Example with the high-low method

 A factory's costs are £10,600 during the busiest week, and £8,500 during the quietest week.
 The fixed cost is known to be £5,000, so the variable cost during the busy week ($Y_1$) is £5,600, and during the quiet week ($Y_2$) is £3,500.
-The factory was running for 70 hours during the busy week ($X_1$) and 40 hours during the quiet week ($X_2$).
+The factory was running for 70 hours during the busiest week ($X_1$) and 40 hours during the quietest week ($X_2$).
 To estimate the variable cost per hour, we calculate: